-BriLife (IIBR-100) Vaccine Description
+BriLife (IIBR-100) Vaccine 2022

-Brilife (IIBR-100) contains a recombinant vesicular stomatitis virus (VSV), an animal virus that does not cause disease in humans.
-The spike protein was replaced with that of SARS-CoV-2 that “results in rapid and potent induction of neutralizing antibodies against the SARS-CoV-2 coronavirus.”
+The Brilife (IIBR-100) viral vector vaccine candidate contains a recombinant vesicular stomatitis virus (VSV), an animal virus that does not cause disease in humans.
+Brilife (VSV ΔG) takes the VSV and genetically engineers it to express the spike protein of the SARS-CoV-2 betacoronavirus on its envelope.

 BriLife (IIBR-100) Vaccine Cell Line